RedsXDD/neopywal.nvim/docs/neopywal-utils.md

 ## Manipulation Functions

 Neopywal offers a neat set of utility functions that allows the user to manipulate Neopywal's colors in case you want, for example, a darker color than `color1`.
 Or a brighter and more saturated version of the color `color3`.
-And so on ...
 \
 These functions are all present under `utils/color.lua` module and can be required like so: